oapicf/pinterest-sdk/clients/markdown/generated/Apis/TermsOfServiceApi.md

 Get terms of service

-    &lt;strong&gt;This endpoint is currently in beta and not available to all apps. &lt;a href&#x3D;&#39;/docs/features/ads-management/&#39;&gt;Learn more&lt;/a&gt;.&lt;/strong&gt; &lt;p/&gt; Get the text of the terms of service and see whether the advertiser has accepted the terms of service.
+    Get the text of the terms of service and see whether the advertiser has accepted the terms of service.

 ### Parameters